mark-watson/Racket-AI-book/manuscript/llm.md

-# Using the OpenAI APIs in Racket
+# Using the OpenAI and Anthropic APIs in Racket

+TBD

+## Introduction to Large Language Models

+TBD

+## Using the OpenAI APIs in Racket

 ```racket
 #lang racket